TartanLlama/tartanllama.github.io/_posts/2017-03-21-writing-a-linux-debugger-setup.md

             void *addr, void *data);
 {% endhighlight %}

 `request` is what we would like to do to the traced process; `pid` is the process ID of the traced process; `addr` is a memory address, which is used in some calls to designate an address in the tracee; and `data` is some request-specific resource.
-The return value often gives error information, so you probably want to check that in your real code; I'm just omitting it for brevity.
+The return value often gives error information, so you probably want to check that in your real code; I'm omitting it for brevity.
 You can have a look at the man pages for more information.

 The request we send in the above code, `PTRACE_TRACEME`, indicates that this process should allow its parent to trace it.
 All of the other arguments are ignored, because API design isn't important /s.

 Next, we call `execl`, which is one of the many `exec` flavours.
 We execute the given program, passing the name of it as a command-line argument and a `nullptr` to terminate the list.
 You can pass any other arguments needed to execute your program here if you like.

-After we've done this, we're finished with the child process; we'll just let it keep running until we're finished with it.
+After we've done this, we're finished with the child process; we'll let it keep running until we're finished with it.

 ------------------------------

 ### Adding our debugger loop

 Now that we've launched the child process, we want to be able to interact with it.
 For this, we'll create a `debugger` class, give it a loop for listening to user input, and launch that from our parent fork of our `main` function.
+We'll also print out the child pid, as it'll come in useful in later articles.

 {% highlight cpp %}
 else if (pid >= 1)  {
     //parent
+    std::cout << "Started debugging process " << pid << '\n';
     debugger dbg{prog, pid};
     dbg.run();
 }